DStape/dbus-hello-world-daemon/README.md

 The daemon will terminate its connection with the TACACS+ server and will exit.

 # Client
 You can write your own client or use the dbus-send tool.
-W.r.t. the latter, to invoke the Echo method, run: "dbus-send --system --dest=com.example.HelloWorld --type=method_call /com/example/HelloWorld com.example.HelloWorld.Connect".
+W.r.t. the latter, to invoke the Connect method, run: "dbus-send --system --dest=com.example.HelloWorld --type=method_call /com/example/HelloWorld com.example.HelloWorld.Connect".

 # How do I know it's working?
 tail -f /var/log/messages | grep helloworld_dbus_daemon